shubhangap/shubhangap.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Shubhanga Pandey is doing his PhD in History at University of California, Los Angeles.
 He works on modern South Asia, with interests in histories of communication, diplomacy, bureaucracy and writing.
-He was the chief editor at Himal Southasian, which is currently based in Colombo,Sri Lanka.
+Before graduate school, he worked for several years as a journalist and was the chief editor of the regional magazine *Himal Southasian*.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.